prettier/plugin-pug/README.md

     ```
   - `2 ..
 Infinity` -> Same as above, just with different thresholds.

-The definitions for these options can be found in [src/options/index.ts](https://github.com/prettier/plugin-pug/blob/master/src/options/index.ts)

 ## Some workarounds

 There are some code examples that are not formatted well with this plugin and can damage your code.